gonner22/python-telestailib/README.md

-# python-ravencoinlib
+# python-evrmorelib

-Ravencoin fork of python-bitcoinlib intended to provide access to Ravencoin data structures and protocol.
+Evrmore fork of python-bitcoinlib intended to provide access to Evrmore data structures and protocol.
 WIP - Test before use

-The RPC interface, ravencoin.rpc, is designed to work with Ravencoin Core v3.3.0+.
+The RPC interface, evrmore.rpc, is designed to work with Evrmore Core v3.3.0+.

-"The only Python library for Ravencoin I've ever used" - Warren Buffett
+"The only Python library for Evrmore I've ever used" - Warren Buffett

 ## Requirements